25 Unbeatable Things to Do in Saint Martin and St. Maarten

 There are many options for St. Maarten day trips.
 But hopping on the Edge Ferry and spending the day on the glam island of St. Barts takes the cake.

-It’s only a 45-minute ferry ride, so you’ll spend most of the day feeling like a high roller on the island.
+The playground of celebs and elites the world over, it’s only a 45-minute ferry ride away, so you’ll spend most of the day feeling like a high roller on the island.

-There are a zillion things to do in St. Barts, but no one would blame you for spending your entire day trip lazing on the beach.
+While there’s lots to see and enjoy on St. Barts, no one would blame you for spending your entire day lazing on the beach.

 21) Hike in St. Maarten